Interstate 44: Missouri

-I-44 enters Missouri southwest of Joplin near the tripoint of Oklahoma, Missouri, and Kansas.
+I-44 enters Missouri in the city limits of Joplin near the tripoint of Oklahoma, Missouri, and Kansas.
 It misses the Kansas border by less than 200 yd.
 The first exit in Missouri is for US 166.
 I-44 continues through the southern part of Joplin, where it runs concurrently with the new Missouri segment of I-49.
 East of Joplin, I-49 splits off on its own alignment to Kansas City.

 I-44 then continues east on the former US 166 to Mount Vernon.
 At the northeast part of Mount Vernon, I-44 heads northeast, while old US 166 continued east on Route 174.
 The section of road to Halltown is a completely new road, not bypassing any previous highways.
 At Halltown, the road follows the general pathway of US 66 all the way to downtown St. Louis.

 I-44 passes through Springfield on the north side of the city and continues northeast.
 At Waynesville, I-44 enters a very hilly and curvy area until it passes Rolla.
 Although the road still passes through some hilly areas, none are as steep as that particular stretch.

 At Pacific, I-44 widens to six lanes, later to eight lanes.
 The Interstate passes through the suburbs of St. Louis and then into downtown St. Louis, passing the Gateway Arch before finally terminating near the Mississippi River, continuing from there as I-70 from the west end of the Stan Musial Veterans Memorial Bridge.
 Until a future second span of the new bridge is completed, there will be no way for I-44 traffic to utilize the new Stan Musial Veterans Memorial span without first exiting to surface streets.
 I-44 traffic wishing to continue northeast and east must use the Poplar Street Bridge and I-55/I-64 to cross the Mississippi River.

 At some places, an "Alternate I-44" is posted.
 One such ran between Rolla and Springfield via US 60 and US 63, and another ran via US 63 and US 50 between Rolla and Union.
 These were completed to provide traffic relief during road work.
 The latter of these alternate routes detoured traffic around three-hour delays due to road work near Cuba.